nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/tagging.md

 When restoring a version, the tags on the live document are also restored from the ones on the version.

-Tags can be added and removed independently on live documents, versions and proxies: a tag added on a live document won't be added on all its versions, but only on the versions that will be created after.
-The same behavior is applied for proxies.
+Tags can be added and removed independently on live documents and versions: a tag added on a live document won't be added on all its versions, but only on the versions that will be created after.

 The logic for the above is in the  [`TaggedVersionListener`](http://community.nuxeo.com/api/nuxeo/latest/javadoc/org/nuxeo/ecm/platform/tag/TaggedVersionListener.html) listener.

-### Disabling Tags on Versions and Proxies
+### Disabling Tags on Versions

 To disable the duplication of tags on versions and proxies, the `TaggedVersionListener` may be disabled with the following contribution: